TuringLang/MCMCTempering.jl/README.md

 ![Results of standard sampling of the target, very poor mixing and modes not fully discovered](docs/chain.png)

-Clearly, this standard approach exhibits very poor mixing and does not succesfully explore all the modes of the target, nor does it represent the modes it does discover correctly due to the poor mixing.
+The standard approach taken above exhibits very poor mixing and does not succesfully explore all of the modes of the target.
+It also fails to accurately represent the modes it _does_ discover due to very poor mixing, despite the large number of steps taken.

 ```julia
 tempered_chain = tempered_sample(